ivan24004/tp/docs/UserGuide.md

     This command does nothing but it will be executed successfully.

-### Search contacts with a keyword: `find`
+### Search courseMates with a keyword: `find-mate`

-Searches contacts that include a matching keyword, in their name or skills.
+Searches courseMates that include all matching keywords, in their name or skills.
 More relevant fields can be supported in the future.

-To match a contact’s skill, the keyword should match exactly with the skill.
-To match a contact’s name, the keyword can be a case-insensitive substring of the name.
+To match a courseMate’s skill, the keywords should match exactly with the skill.
+To match a courseMate’s name, the keywords can be a case-insensitive substring of the name.

-Format: `find KEYWORD`
+Format: `find-mate KEYPHRASE`

 Parameters:
-- `KEYWORD`: The keyword of the search.
+- `KEYPHRASE`: Combination of keywords to be used for the search.
 Accepts any strings.

 Examples:
-- `find John`
+- `find-mate John`
-- `find C++`
+- `find-mate C++`
-- `find CS2103T G18`
+- `find-mate CS2103T G18`

 ### Deleting a contact : `delete`